IDubrovskiy/Introduction_to_Machine_Learning_Course_OpenEdu/README.md

-## Code for practical tasks from OpenEdu course "Big Data: Storage Technologies and Introduction to Machine Learning (Python)"
+## Practical tasks from OpenEdu

-This repository contains different practical tasks from this course
+This repository contains code for practical tasks from OpenEdu course "Big Data: Storage Technologies and Introduction to Machine Learning (Python)"